Photo by Michael W. May

 The main reason water quality is not shared more widely is because there is no standardized way to present data.

-Since 2011, Swim Guide has spent thousand of hours each manually compiling water quality information from websites (some using legacy technologies), phone hotlines, and spreadsheets so that 2 million people can access beach water information.
+Since 2011, Swim Guide has spent thousand of hours each manually compiling water quality information from websites (some using legacy technologies), phone hotlines, and spreadsheets so that nearly 3 million people can access beach water information.
 Meanwhile, regulators in different countries struggle to consolidate water quality results from different communities to inform policy and funding decisions.

 That’s why we decided to develop an open data exchange standard for recreational water quality information.